-For some couples, it’s a good idea to "try it apart " before you file divorce paperwork.
-It’ll give you a chance to see what single-life will be like before getting the court involved.
-It’s perfectly valid for a married couple to write up and sign a temporary separation agreement that explains parenting time and short-term alimony or child support.
+If you do not have kids, then planning will be simpler.
+For some couples, it is a good idea to "try it apart " before you file divorce paperwork.
+It will give you a chance to see what single-life will be like before getting the court involved.
+It is perfectly valid for a married couple to write up and sign a temporary separation agreement that explains parenting time and short-term alimony or child support.

 Living apart also gives you a good perspective in your divorce because your focus will be on making your new life great, rather than on your soon-to-be-ex's shortcomings.
 You should reconnect with friends and family members who will support you emotionally through the process.

 You will want to open your own separate bank account, have cash at hand, and perhaps a credit card so that you have your own money as you start the next chapter of your life.
-You will absolutely be required to disclose any accounts or cash at hand during your divorce, so it’s a good idea to make sure that money you are setting aside is reasonable given your living expenses.
+You will absolutely be required to disclose any accounts or cash at hand during your divorce, so it is a good idea to make sure that money you are setting aside is reasonable given your living expenses.

 Child support and alimony can also be awarded during the divorce and at the end, but if the other party doesn't agree, you will likely face a delay in actually getting before a judge to get your money.